punchplatform/kooker/README.md

 ### Offline mode

-Kooker can be also be used without internet access.
-On a machine with internet access, execute :
+Kooker can also be used without internet access.
+In that case, you will need to download the dependencies on another machine that has internet access, execute:

 ```sh
 make download
 ```

-It will download all the online resources locally in the `download` directory.
+This command will download all the online resources locally in the `download` directory.
 Copy that `download` directory to your offline platform at the root directory of your Kooker installation directory and run :

 ```sh